mikolajroszak/qsp-protocol-node/README.md

     1. `log_group`
     1. `log_stream`

-## To start developing
+## Contributing

-* If you want to build locally just run `make build` For full instructions, please review  [developer's documentation]
+* If you want to build locally just run `make build`.
+For instructions on how to contribute to the node's repository, please check the  instructions in [CONTRIBUTE.md](https://github.com/quantstamp/qsp-protocol-node/blob/develop/CONTRIBUTE.md).

 ## Troubleshooting